Getting the Most Out of Auggie

 Every session should end with at least one concrete action.

-• Create a follow-up session focused on objections
+• Create a follow-up session focused on a specific objection

-• Test messaging with a new persona mix
+• Test messaging with a different persona mix or calibration

 • "Let's think about this."